-On April 28, 1998, the Bureau took action to improve its controls over the security program by issuing new operating procedures that primarily addressed employee position sensitivity designations and the appointment of employees to positions requiring background investigations.
-If implemented, these procedures should improve the designation of position sensitivity levels.
-The procedures also made the employing agency or the school rather than the Area Security Officer responsible for submitting background investigation forms to the Office of Personnel Management.
-While this change should improve the timeliness of the submissions, the procedures do not provide assurance that all forms will be obtained or independent verification that the form has been properly completed before it is sent to the Office of Personnel Management.
-Area Security Officers were previously responsible for these functions.
+On April 28, 1998, the Bureau took action to improve its controls over the security program by issuing new operating procedures that primarily addressed employee position sensitivity designations and the appointment of employees to positions requiring background investigations, If implemented, these procedures should improve the designation of position sensitivity levels.
+The procedures also made the employing agency or school rather than the Area Security Officer responsible for submitting background investigation forms to the Office of Personnel Management.
+While this change should improve the timeliness of the submissions, the procedures do not provide assurance that all forms will be obtained and independently verified before they are submitted to the Office of Personnel Management.
+Area Security Officers were previously responsible for these duties.
 In addition, the procedures do not address the completion of background investigations for individuals who are employed.